An Efficient Heuristic for Betweenness-Ordering: A New Non-uniform Sampling Model

 \subsection{Further Tweak}

 In this section, we discuss some of the observations and propose some possible solutions to tackle an observed problem.

-In $BFT_v$, nodes at same level are called siblings.
+In $BFT_v$, nodes at the same level are called siblings.
 We define successors of a node $j$ in $BFT_v$, $Succ_v(j)$, as the set of nodes to which at least one shortest path from $v$ passes through $j$.
-Similarly, we define predecessors of a node $j$ in $BFT_v$, $Pred_v(j)$), as the set of predecessors.
+Similarly, we define predecessors of a node $j$ in $BFT_v$, $Pred_v(j)$, as the set of predecessors.
 Let $Reach_j^v$ be the set of nodes that are at most as far as $v$ from $j$.\\

-\begin{observation} In the BFS tree rooted at the given node $v$, siblings get equal probabilities by equation (\ref{eq15}) but might not contribute equally in the betweenness of $v$. \end{observation}
+\begin{observation} In the BFS tree rooted at the given node $v$, siblings get equal probabilities by Equation~\ref{eq15}, but might not contribute equally in the betweenness of $v$. \end{observation}

-For example, Fig. \ref{fig1} shows a BFS traversal rooted at node $v$ of some graph.
-We can notice that node $i$ and node $j$ are at the same level.
-So, according to Equation \ref{eq15}, equal probabilities will be assigned to both nodes.
-But $\delta_{i\bullet}(v)=1$ and $\delta_{j\bullet}(v)= n-2>>1$.
+For example, consider a connected undirected graph with $n$ nodes and following attributes.
+Let $v$ be a considered node in the graph for estimating betweenness score.
+Let $v$ be the neighbor of two nodes $i$ and $j$, where $j$ is a terminal node (node with degree 1).
+Then, $v$ is connected to the rest of $n-3$ nodes via $i$.
+When the BFS traversal rooted at node $v$ is drawn, node $v$ takes the place of the root node and $i$ and $j$ falls at level $1$.
+At $i$, a subtree with $n-2$ nodes hangs while $j$ does not have any child.
+Due to lying at the same level in the BFS traversal, according to Equation~\ref{eq15}, equal probabilities will be assigned to both $i$ and $j$.
+But, $\delta_{i\bullet}(v)=1$ and $\delta_{j\bullet}(v)= n-2>>1$.
 Thus we need to tweak the formula to resolve this problem.\\

 \begin{observation} In $BST_i$, no node from $Succ_v(i) \cup Pred_v(i) \cup Reach_i^v$ will contribute in $\delta_{i\bullet}(v)$. \end{observation}